hxu-256/pio-freq-multiplier/README.md

 # PIO-Based 10x Trigger Generator for Data Subsampling

 ## Overview
 This repository contains a PIO (Programmable Input/Output) module for the Raspberry Pi Pico that generates a 10× frequency clock from an external trigger.
 This is useful for oversampling and averaging, where a 20 kHz input trigger is converted to a 200 kHz output signal for a DAQ system.
+The code is modified based on the official Raspberry Pi Pico PWM examples.

 ## Features